 - Notecards

 - Pens

 - Flipchart paper

 - Tape

-- PowerPoint Presentation 3.8: Trauma-Informed Case Studies
+- PPT 3.8: Trauma-Informed Case Studies

-When working with survivors of child labor, forced labor, and human trafficking it is crucial for front-line workers to always interact in a trauma-informed way.
-By interacting with survivors in a trauma-informed way, front-line workers can help prevent re-traumatization of survivors, increase the likelihood that survivors will receive needed services, and increase the likelihood that a survivor will assist in a child labor, forced labor, and/or human trafficking case.
-Best practices should be used, such as those highlighted in Lessons 3.1 (Survivor Services), 3.2 (Trauma-Informed Care), and 3.7 (Working with Child Survivors).
+When working with survivors of child labour, forced labour, and human trafficking it is crucial for front-line workers to always interact in a trauma-informed way.
+By interacting with survivors in a trauma-informed way, front-line workers can help prevent re-traumatization of survivors, increase the likelihood that survivors will receive needed services, and increase the likelihood that a survivor will assist in a child labour, forced labour, and/or human trafficking case.
+Best practices should be used, such as those highlighted in Lessons 3.1 (Victim Services), 3.2 (Trauma-Informed Care), and 3.7 (Working with Vulnerable Children).
 Using case studies and working through responses and actions can serve as a valuable learning tool.
 There are many best practices to consider, some of these include:

 - Asking questions in a trauma-informed way

 - Identifying signs of trauma

 - Avoiding stigma

-- Avoiding victim/survivor-blaming
+- Avoiding survivor-blaming